sunilfsd001/simple-projects/README.md

 # simple-projects
-Simple and basic projects based on python programming language
+A simple and basic projects i have did based on python programming language